BSO

 A pad of paper with the Senator's autograph.

-I don't know if I can stand to hear another word about Scott Brown, and how his election trashed the Kennedy legacy and crippled the Obama presidency.
-However, I can endure a few cartoons.
+I don't know if I can endure another word about Scott Brown and how his election trashed the Kennedy legacy and crippled the Obama presidency.
+However, I can enjoy a few cartoons.

 Al on Zinn